Phacekid/VotingContract/README.md

 - You'll also need sepolia test ETH for deployment which can be gotten from various faucets like: [sepoliafaucet](https://sepoliafaucet.com/), [infurafaucet](https://www.infura.io/faucet/sepolia)

 #### SHELL COMMANDS
-- To compile the todo.sol
+- To compile the Voting.sol

 `npx hardhat compile`
 - To test the contract